 Average APR Based on Recommended Credit Score

-Based on the card offer data collected by The Balance, credit cards marketed to consumers with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 23.88%, 4.62 percentage points above the average APR of cards marketed to those with good/excellent credit (19.26%).
+Based on the card offer data collected by The Balance, credit cards marketed to consumers with bad/fair credit scores (below 670, according to FICO) had an average purchase APR of 23.88%.
+This is 4.62 percentage points above the average APR of cards marketed to those with good/excellent credit (19.26%).

 In July 2020 we updated our data collection and analysis to better reflect how and where consumers use their credit cards.
 These changes are reflected in the monthly change chart above, and the average card interest rate table above.
 Rates published prior to August 2020 in other articles may not reflect these changes.